RichardHolzhofer/recipe_site_traffic_classification/README.md

 ## Project Status and Results

-The project successfully developed a classification model that predicts high-traffic recipes with a **[your model's accuracy, e.g., 85%]** accuracy.
+The project successfully developed a classification model that predicts high-traffic recipes with a precision of ~85 %.
 The solution meets the marketing department's requirement of a minimum 80% accuracy and provides a valuable tool for their content strategy.

 **Key Findings:**
 * **Recipe Categories are Key Predictors:** The type of recipe is a strong indicator of traffic.
 Some categories are far more likely to generate high traffic than others.